gnm3000/starships-app/readme.md

 ### Testing

-- Backend (starships-app): using pytest for Swapidev Class and for Chalice testing
+- Backend (starships-app): using pytest for Swapidev class and for Chalice testing
 - You can do

 ### Deployment